When Hell Broke Loose

 Plot

 Steve Boland (Charles Bronson) is a cynical minor criminal drafted into the US Army during World War II.
-He has an unspectacular military career with his criminal past getting him into trouble but he comes into his own when his criminal expertise gives him unparalleled opportunities during the American occupation of Germany.
+He has an unspectacular military career with his criminal past getting him into trouble but he comes into his own when he falls in love with a German woman who has a brother and lover working as saboteurs in the closing days of the war.

 More details